ann-sonia/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is setting up your HTML in a way that presents meaningful content to the browser which is helpful for SEO.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+First, displayblock has a line break before and after, while inline does not. second, displayblock always takes up 100% width of the page, while displayinline can have its width changed while appearing within the displayblock.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+alignitemscenter controls alignment of all items on the cross axis

 5. Explain why git is valuable to a team of developers.

+tracks changes to allow a team to view progress in real time and merge individual/portional work to create one main project

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.